UCSolarCarTeam/Helios-Packet-Parser/README.md

 # Helios Packet Parser and Class Generator

-This tool reads in a csv and generates classes for the communication protocol to be implemented in numerous applications.
+This tool is used for generating Hermes source code given a spreadsheet

 ## Usage

-TO-DO: Update usage instructions
+Provide spreadsheet in Spreadsheets folder, output will be generated into the output/ folder containing generate layer source code that can be directly inserted into Hermes.